Career Definition for Loss Prevention Security Guards

 If a job tracking down and arresting criminals sounds exciting, consider becoming a police officer.
 Police officers can work in many areas such as traffic law enforcement and criminal investigation.
 Officers observe activities in an assigned area, note suspicious activities, respond to emergencies, arrest suspects and complete reports.

 A high school diploma and completion of a police academy training program is the path many take to enter this field.
 However, some police departments may prefer to hire applicants with a college degree in criminal justice or a related field.
-According to the BLS, job opportunities for police officers and detectives are projected to grow by only 4% from 2014-2024, mostly due to budget cuts in many cities and states.
-In May of 2015, the BLS estimated that police officers earned $58,320 a year in median wages.
+According to the BLS, job opportunities for police officers and detectives are projected to grow by 7% from 2016-2026.
+In May of 2017, the BLS estimated that police officers earned $62,960 a year in median wages.